archit342000/RAGQA/README.md

   auxiliary content, including captions, footnotes and callouts.
 * **Paragraph stitching:** a paragraph state buffer (TTL = 2 pages) bridges page breaks and auxiliary interruptions so long-form paragraphs stay intact.
+* **Flow-safe classification:** ambiguous blocks inside an active section bias to `main` when paragraph geometry continues, preventing figure-adjacent body text from being demoted.
 * **Auxiliary buffering and anchoring:** aux blocks are buffered and flushed only at section boundaries, anchored to the nearest narrative block with a footnote fallback to the previous page.
+* **Quarantined auxiliary mode:** low-confidence aux blocks are tagged as `quarantined` so they can be surfaced to consumers without perturbing the stitching or section state machine.
 * **DocBlock export:** emits normalised bounding boxes and structured metadata compliant with the provided schema.